YaseenFSD/Fully-Bright/README.md

 # Kapstone Q
 Fully-Bright is a social game where friends group up together and have fun.
-Fully-bright will have permanent accounts and also a leader-board
+Fully-bright will have permanent accounts with a leader-board, chat and direct messaging capabilities.
+Playing with friends couldn't get any easier with our private play room where only the players have access to.
 ## Project Requirements
 Once your project has been completed please fill out the links below.
 These are a part of the rubric and must be completed before the submission deadline
 **[Scrum Board URL](https://trello.com/b/VV2OpTet/fully-bright)** |